Hong Kong funds eye Singapore offices to dodge protest fallout

 When it comes to the Hong Kong firms that are looking to set up offices in recent months, they are generally of the size where they would look to have another office in Asia, but the protests are an added impetus, according to Duff & Phelps.

-"The protests are a factor that accelerates the decision to open a Singapore office but are not the sole driver of Hong Kong firms applying to do regulated business in Singapore," said Koh.
+"The protests are a factor that accelerates the decision to open a Singapore office, but are not the sole driver of Hong Kong firms applying to do regulated business in Singapore," said Ms Koh.

-Hong Kong funds are putting contingency plans in place and some of them have asked their staff to spend time in Singapore during "crazy" weeks to minimize disruption, according to Benjamin Quinlan, chief executive officer of financial services consultancy Quinlan & Associates in Hong Kong.
+Hong Kong funds are putting contingency plans in place and some of them have asked their staff to spend time in Singapore during "crazy" weeks to minimise disruption, according to Mr Benjamin Quinlan, chief executive officer of financial services consultancy Quinlan & Associates in Hong Kong.

 A big question for Hong Kong involves its regulatory future after 2047, when the system under which China allows the city a "high degree of autonomy" is due to expire.
 While Hong Kong is a free-wheeling capitalist city, the Chinese government has long kept a tight grip on money flowing in and out of the country.